squid-cache/squid-cache.github.io/Features.rst

 == Current Features ==

-For the currently configurable features see the SquidFaq
+For the currently configurable features see the SquidFaq.

+Old smaller features are referenced in the WishList.
+Please do not use it anymore.

 == Future ==
 Here is an ''auto-generated'' list of features that are not yet completed or started.